 The usual time to receive a Green Card, even if you have carried out every single step correctly, is between 8 and 14 months.
 You can’t make plans – where your family will be, where you will live, where you will work – while you are waiting.

-Our attorneys file successful adjustment of status applications every single day.
-Whatever stage of the process you’re in, we look forward to guiding you to the end.
+Our attorneys in Newark file successful adjustment of status applications every single day.
+Whatever stage of the process you’re in, our lawyers look forward to guiding you to the end.

 Helping you Adjust your Immigration Status